Updated March 30, 2023

 But where do you begin?
-If you're like most homeowners, you know you want to replace your fence but you're not quite sure of the steps involved or how to get started.
+If you're like most homeowners, you know you want to replace your fence but you're not quite sure of the steps involved or how much it will cost.

 We're here to help.